 In more technical terms, WordPress is an online, open-source content management system, based on PHP and MySQL codes and licensed under GPLv2.

 This means that the platform isn’t restricted by any copyright or trademark and is completely free.

-As it comes to MySQL, this is a data management system, which allows you to store and use data relevant to your site.
+As it comes to MySQL, is a data management system, which allows you to store and use data relevant to your site.
 A database system like MySQL is required because all the site’s components should be stored somewhere.

 Initially, WordPress was created as a simple blog-publishing tool, but since creators and users noticed its vast potential, the platform quickly evolved to become a comprehensive system for supporting e-mail lists, online forums, media galleries, membership websites, and even online stores.

 WordPress.org and WordPress.com are the two denominations of WordPress.
 Both are based on the CMS concept, yet are different from each other.